Eddie Brock: Backstory

 The 1993 limited series Venom: Lethal Protector describes Brock's history before bonding with the symbiote.
-As a child, Edward Charles Allan Brock is raised in a Roman Catholic household in San Francisco.
+As a child, Edward Brock is raised in a Roman Catholic household in San Francisco.
 Eddie's mother Jamie dies from complications during his birth.
 As a result, his father Carl Brock is cold and unaffectionate towards him.
 Eddie excels in academics and sports in an attempt to earn his father's approval but does not succeed.
 In college, Brock switches his major to journalism after reading an article on the Watergate scandal.
 At one point after getting drunk, he accidentally hit and killed a child with Carl's car.
 Eddie wanted to get what he deserved, but his father did not let him to go to prison much to Eddie's dismay.
 After graduating and romancing Anne Weying, he moves to New York City and obtains a job as a journalist for the Daily Globe.
 Though he proves himself to be a highly talented journalist, his father still only treats him with indifference.

 As a reporter, Brock investigates the serial killer Sin-Eater and is contacted by Emil Gregg, who claims to be the killer.
 Pressured by the authorities to reveal the killer's identity, Brock writes an exposé announcing Gregg as the Sin-Eater.
 However, the real Sin-Eater is caught by Spider-Man and Brock is revealed to have been interviewing a compulsive confessor.
 Brock is fired from his job in disgrace and Anne divorces him.
 Unable to find reputable work, he is forced to work for tabloid magazines and Carl disowns him.
 Unable to cope with his own mistakes, Brock becomes obsessed with gaining revenge against Spider-Man, blaming him for catching the real Sin-Eater.
 Brock takes up bodybuilding to reduce stress but his anger and depression remain.
 Meanwhile, Spider-Man uses the sound of bells at a church to remove his symbiote costume after realizing it is attempting to permanently bond with him.
 His professional and personal life shattered, Brock contemplates suicide and goes to the same church, where he prays to God for forgiveness.
 The Symbiote, having waited in the rafters of the church since leaving Spider-Man, senses Brock and bonds with him, granting him powers equal and greater to those of Spider-Man, and imparting knowledge of Spider-Man's secret identity.